wiyiflash/haxe-objective-c-target/README.md

 ## Overview

-Objective-C target can build Xcode projects with pure objective-c code from a Haxe project.
+Objective-C target can build Xcode projects with pure objective-c code from Haxe.
 The target can use Cocoa and CocoaTouch frameworks to build iPhone and Mac applications

-> NOTE:  is still in it's early stages of development, so is not safe to use, but if you want to help you can do tests and report errors:
+> NOTE:  this is still work in progress and is not good for real life applications, but if you want to have fun and try it, go for it:

-## Installation
+## Compiling Haxe

-Checkout the oficial Haxe sources from googlecode

-Clone the ObjC target from git somewhere in your computer:
+Clone the ObjC target from git somewhere in your computer, it contains also the entire haxe compiler sources:

 	git clone git@github.com:ralcr/haxe-objective-c-target.git